-Cloistered away from the sight of tourist madhouse is a quaint town named Sidhbari, near Dharamshala, overlooking the Dhauladhars.
-Often ignored by commercial tour agencies who savour on listicles, Sidhbari is thankfully a bit far from famous tourist triangle of McLeodganj- Triund- Dharamshala.
+Often ignored by commercial tour agencies who savour on listicles, Sidhbari, thankfully is a bit far from the famous tourist triangle of McLeodganj-Triund-Dharamshala.

-Many decades ago, a Hindu monk too was enchanted by this town (which then, was still a nondescript village) on the banks of rivulet Bindusaras and wanted a place for a retreat where knowledge could meet divinity, service and devotion.
-Thus was established the Chinmaya Tapovan Ashram of Sandeepany by Swami Chinmayananda.
+As you and me [albeit many decades back], a Hindu monk too was enchanted by this town (which then was still a nondescript village) on the banks of the rivulet Bindusaras.